reahl/reahl/reahl-doc/doc/tutorial/dependencyinjection.rst

 These persisted classes are written using a specific object persistence technology.
-The technology used throughout this tutorial is Elixir on top of SqlAlchemy.
-Rather than tie the Reahl framework to a specific persistence technology, the (small) part of the Reahl framework that is written using Elixir/SqlAlchemy is split into a separate component.
+The technology used throughout this tutorial is SqlAlchemy (using Declarative).
+Rather than tie the Reahl framework to a specific persistence technology, the (small) part of the Reahl framework that is written using Declarative/SqlAlchemy is split into a separate component.
 This component can be swapped out for a different one which contains an implementation that uses a persistence technology of your choosing.